Everyone homeschools for a different reason. Want to know why I homeschool?

 Ryan and I decided to homeschool our children six years ago.
 Our two older children had just completed their first year of school in North Carolina, and we were preparing for the upcoming school year when I realized I didn’t want to go through another school year… At least not through the public school system!

-After sending my children away for eight plus hours every day they would have to come home and do two to three hours of homework every night.
+After sending my children away for eight plus hours every day they had to come home and do two to three hours of homework every night.
 They were only in kindergarten and second grade!
 By the time we completed homework, ate dinner, and got cleaned up it was already bed time.
 It broke my heart to see how exhausted my daughter was each day as she got off the bus.
 It angered me to listen to a teacher tell me my son couldn’t read his favorite books because they were not his “grade level” (they were three levels higher).
-All of it was just exhausting, and I knew there was no way our youngest son was ready to be put in that situation.
+All of it was just exhausting.
+I knew there was no way our youngest son was ready to be put in that situation.
 We decided to give homeschooling a chance, and if it wasn’t the right fit for our family we could always put them back in public school.

 We officially started homeschooling a few weeks later, and it was AMAZING!
 I loved seeing all three of my kiddos learning and playing together again.
 It was easy to see that we had made the right decision.
 We have had a few bumps along the way and I am sure we will hit many more before we are done, but I wouldn’t change this for anything!
 So it’s that simple–That’s why I homeschool!

 I have lost track of home many times I have been asked this question over the last few weeks.
-We follow a year round school schedule, so we do not take summers off from school.
-We have tried doing this in the past, and found that our youngest son has a hard time retaining materials from the previous school year.
+We follow a year round school schedule, so we do not take summers off from.
+We have tried following a traditional school year in the past, but found that our youngest son has a hard time retaining materials from the previous school year.
 In addition to not retaining the materials they already learned, all of our children have too much free time.

 We do not do a full workload during the summer months.
 We limit our instruction to math, language arts, and reading time.
-So our summer school day is usually only an hour to two hours long.
+So our summer school day is usually only an hour or two long.
 This is just enough to help our children to continue to thrive and to break up the day some.

 An added bonus to a year round school schedule is that we have more flexibility to take off time whenever we want or need to without feeling guilty.
 I never feel like we are behind because we are continuously learning and covering our materials.